mailruagent/giant-spoon/README.md

 # giant-spoon
-other projects is linked to studying
+some projects is linked to studying